JumajiCa/whimsy-datahackfest/README.md

-# Whimsy -- Write with no abandon ✍️✨
+# Whimsy -- Putting the whimsy back into writing ✍️✨

 ## TODO:
 - [ ] Get Flask up and running.